 The electors did weigh factors other than the financial incentives they were being offered.
 But money played a significant role in helping them decide who to back.
 From the beginning Maximilian had told Charles that money would help him win: “If you wish to gain that crown, you must spare nothing to secure all our affairs,” he wrote.
 Charles, though, was reluctant to make those deals, and the contest gained steam because Francis was willing to play the game.
 The French king was actually first to ask Fugger for a loan and had promised a few electors pensions and other financial rewards if they voted with him.

 In the end, though, Jacob threw his power behind Charles, raising the more than 850,000 florins that the king used to secure the votes of the seven electors who could make him Holy Roman Emperor.
 This was a fortune, roughly equivalent to more than $100 million today.
 About two-thirds of that money came from Fugger’s own pocket—as loan, of course.

 In the end, though, the Fugger family foray into politics didn’t pay off.
 In the next hundred years, silver became less valuable, and they started depending more on their mercury mines for income.
 All the while, they kept lending the Habsburgs money, and as their political commitments piled up, so did their debts.
 Eventually, the Habsburgs could no longer pay their debts to the Fuggers; the fortune that had once bought an entire kingdom for an emperor dwindled.

-But a dwindling fortune is still a fortune: it was enough to keep the Fuggers working with some of Europe’s best family, and underwrite the lives of Fugger heirs all the way into this century.
+But a dwindling fortune is still a fortune: it was enough to keep the Fuggers working with some of Europe’s best families and underwrite the lives of Fugger heirs all the way into the 20th century.